AngeloIapichino/Robotics/docs/u_and_p_guide.rst

 Often the robot is a machine less computationally equipped but that needs more power that he has in order to do all what he has to do.
-The robot is associated with an additional brain at the boot time (after the installation of the rcm robot agent and the robot provisioning) and and has a role in the platform which means what he can do in the platform: this is defined by the service logic.
+The robot is associated with an additional brain at the boot time (after the installation of the rcm robot agent and the robot provisioning) and has a role in the platform which means what he can do in the platform: this is defined by the service logic.
 In terms of robotic world the logic units are tied with the underlying